nikhita/checkfileinrepo/README.md

 Since Github enforces a rate limit on requests, you will need a personal API token.
 You can find more details about generating an API token [here](https://github.com/blog/1509-personal-api-tokens).

-The org and token are mandatory.
+The token, org and filename are mandatory.

 ```
 checkfileinrepo : v0.1.0